yakkomajuri/teeny/README.md

 It listens for changes to the files and updates the static files on the fly (naively, by just rebuilding everything each time it detects a change).

+## 🤖 Advanced Features

+**Replace**

+Page specific variables can be specified in the frontmatter and are inserted into the template at places specified using double curly braces.
+An example of this is used in the `homepage.html` file.

 ## 🔮 Potential future improvements

 I want to keep Teeny as tiny as possible.
 I deliberately put all the code in one file as a reminder to myself that this is supposed to just be a simple tool for me to build simple static blogs quickly.